neoaksa/Application-of-DL-to-CFD/Journal.md

 * `system/controlDict`: control time, reading & writing soltuion data.
 * `system/blockMeshDict`: describing the geometry
 * `constant/polyMesh`: describing the geometry of polyhedral
 * `0/p` or `0/U`: boundary condition setting and flow field initialization files. p for pressure, U for velocity.
-Unit of variable is a row vector with 7 elements in order of: _Mass Length Time Temperature Quantity Current Luminous Intensity_
+Unit of variable is a row vector with 7 elements in order of: _Mass Length Time Temperature Quantity Current Luminous Intensity_.
+Other files in `0` folder: k - Kinematic energy, T - temperature.
-* `system/fvSchemes`: discretization schemes
+* `system/fvSchemes`: terms, schemes, numerical setting
-* `system/fvSolution`:
+* `system/fvSolution`: tolerance, algorithms, and solvers controls

 #### Step by Step for OpenFOAM
 1. Pre-processing
 * definition of the `geometry` of the region and `grid` generation using `blockMesh` utility to create geometry and mesh
-  * `system/blockMeshDict`
+  * `system/blockMeshDict` for mesh generation
     * variables can be defined
     ``` c++
     var(